 - 1. To interpret and diagnose the properties of data structures with their memory representations and time complexity analysis. - 2.
-To use linear data structures like stacks, queues etc. with their applications - 3.
-To handle operations like searching, insertion, deletion, traversing mechanism etc. on various data structures with the help of dynamic storage representation. - 4.
-To demonstrate the use of binary tree traversals and to perform various operations on non-linear data structures. - 5.
-To handle the operations on Graph data structure and to solve the applications of Graph data structure. - 6.
-To design and analyze the appropriate data structure by applying various hashing techniques.
+To use Structures and union data structures with their applications - 3.
+To demonstrate the use of different files and to perform various operations on File data structures. - 4.
+To apply operations like searching, sorting using different algorithms and perform their analysis. - 5.
+To implement and demonstrate the use of Stack and Queue data structure in real life scenarios. - 6.
+To design and analyze the appropriate data structure for real world application.